-To save you the hassle of using standard library logging for simple standard out logging, structlog ships a PrintLogger that can log into arbitrary files - including standard out (which is the default if no file is passed into the constructor):
+To save you the hassle and slowdown of using standard library's logging for standard out logging, structlog ships a PrintLogger that can log into arbitrary files - including standard out (which is the default if no file is passed into the constructor):

 '''

 from structlog import PrintLogger

-PrintLogger().info('hello world!')
+PrintLogger().info("hello world!")

 hello world!

 '''